Allegiance

 that God alone “changes times and seasons, He removes kings and sets up

 kings.”
-According to His purposes, He gives dominion to the “lowest of
+According to His purposes, He gives dominion to even “the lowest

-Political authority comes from God and no government can reign without His assent - There is no exception to the rule.
-This is the key theme of Daniel, that God gives rulership to whomever He pleases.
+Political authority comes from God, and no government can reign without His assent.
+There is no exception to the rule.
+This is the key theme of Daniel: God gives rulership to whomever He pleases.

 It begins in the first paragraph of the Book.

-The capture of Jerusalem, the captivity of Judah, and the demise of the Temple
+The capture of Jerusalem, the captivity of Judah, and the destruction of the Temple all occurred in accordance with God’s purposes.

-Judah, God used Daniel to direct the policies of the Babylonian Empire, and He enabled
+Daniel to direct the policies of the Babylonian Empire, and He enabled the

-bankers, numerologists, or soothsayers of Mesopotamia could do – Interpret the
+bankers, numerologists, or soothsayers of Mesopotamia could do; he interpreted

-king’s dream.
-As a result, Daniel was elevated to a high position from which he
+the king’s dream.
+As a result, Daniel was elevated to a high position from

 God uses His sovereignty and power to

-accomplish His purposes regardless of human intentions and machinations.
+accomplish His purposes regardless of human intentions or machinations.
+He is

 until He decides otherwise.
 Rulers who arrogate to themselves any prerogative

-that belongs to Him alone risk removal from power.
+that belongs to God alone risk removal from power.

 History confirms that all kingdoms,

-great heights only to fall.
-No nation today is an exception to the rule,
+heights only to fall.
+No nation today is an exception to the rule.
+Not one is

 All governments except the Kingdom of God are

-impermanent, to quote Jesus, “perishing meat.”
-Investing time and
+impermanent.
+To quote Jesus, they are “perishing meat.”
+Investing time

-errand.
-Even worse is the follower of Christ who gives his or her allegiance to
+and resources in the political institutions and processes of this age is foolishness.
+Even worse is the follower of Christ who gives his allegiance to

 such a fading power rather than to God’s one true King and Kingdom.